NeuralCoder3/transpilation/ReadMe.md

 - [Github CoPilot](https://github.com/features/copilot)

 ### Transpilers
+Transpilers are mainly written by hand and are far from perfect.
+The produced code is not always readable and sometimes needs post-processing.
+However, there are often formal (or implicit) guarantees that the result agrees with the original program.

 - [A General Purpose Transpiler for Fully Homomorphic Ecryption](https://arxiv.org/pdf/2106.07893.pdf)
 - [Interlanguage Migration: From Scripts to Programs](https://dl.acm.org/doi/pdf/10.1145/1176617.1176755)
 - [Improving mobile app development using transpilers with maintainable outputs](https://dl.acm.org/doi/pdf/10.1145/3422392.3422426)